Carlisle Peace Commission: Aftermath

 Johnstone sailed to Britain in August, and the other commissioners returned in November 1778.
-The British, being unable to bring General George Washington's Continental Army to a decisive engagement, resumed the military campaign and turned to a Southern Strategy as their next attempt to win the war in North America.
-A further attempt in December 1780 to seek a diplomatic peace in the form of the Clinton-Arbuthnot peace commission, failed, and there were no further substantive peace overtures until the American victory at Yorktown in 1781.
+The British, being unable to bring General George Washington's Continental Army to a decisive engagement, resumed the military campaign and turned to a southern strategy as their next attempt to win the war in North America.
+A further attempt in December 1780 to seek a diplomatic peace, in the form of the Clinton-Arbuthnot peace commission, failed, and there were no further substantive peace overtures until the American victory at Yorktown in 1781 and the eventual Treaty of Paris.

-Along with being passed over for promotion and the money promised him from the British to capture West Point, the failure of that negotiation effort was a contributing cause for Benedict Arnold to abandon his comrades and switch over to the side of the British during the American Revolution.
+Along with being passed over for promotion and the money promised him from the British to capture West Point, the failure of that negotiation effort was a contributing cause for Benedict Arnold to switch over to the side of the British during the American Revolution.